-The decision investigation report may also include follow-up procedures to prevent recurrence or retaliation and for reporting any subsequent problems.
+The investigation report may also include follow-up procedures to prevent recurrence or retaliation and for reporting any subsequent problems.

-In consultation with district legal counsel, information about the relevant part of a decisionan investigation report may be communicated to a victim who is not the complainant and to other parties who may be involved in implementing the decision investigation report or are affected by the complaint, as long as the privacy of the parties is protected.
-In a complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), notice of the district's decision investigation report to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.
+In consultation with district legal counsel, information about the relevant part of an investigation report may be communicated to a victim who is not the complainant and to other parties who may be involved in implementing the investigation report or are affected by the complaint as long as the privacy of the parties is protected.
+In a complaint alleging unlawful discrimination, harassment, intimidation, and bullying, notice of the investigation report to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.